mtumilowicz/scala-zio2-grpc-workshop/README.txt

 * both the client and server make independent and local determinations of the success of the call, and their conclusions may not match
     * RPC that finished successfully on the server side can fail on the client side
     * example: the server can send the response, but the reply can arrive at the client after their deadline has expired
-* Metadata
-    * Metadata is information about a particular RPC call (such as authentication details) in the form of a list of key-value pairs, where the keys are strings and the values are typically strings, but can be binary data.
 * deadlines
     * are absolute timestamps that tell our system when the response of an RPC call is no longer needed
     * is sent to the server